rettersoft/docs/src/pages/docs/projects/models.md

 You will be provided client-side models written in Kotlin, Swift and Typescript when you use models in your project.

+> Rio doesn't support any kind of reference usages in JSON schema models.

 ## Required Variables in Models

 While defining models, we specify the type of each variable and if a variable needs to be initialized.